sebastien-gome/sebastien-gome.github.io/index.md

 <div class="feature__item">
   <div class="archive__item">
     <h3>Extreme events </h3>
     <p>Abrupt dynamical events can occur in chaotic systems.
 They can be rare but fatal.
 To estimate their occurrence efficiently, novel numerical methods must be designed.
-See <a href="/research/#extreme" class="keyword">here</a> how they can be applied to shear-flow turbulence. </p>
+See <a href="/research/#extreme" class="keyword">here</a> how they can be applied to shear-flow turbulence! </p>
   </div>
 </div>